 In Chapter 6, we discussed how bank, brokerage, and credit card statements can be used in divorce cases to quantify and evaluate expenditures.
 Chapter 7 discussed the analysis and tabulation of expenditures.
 Here we take the process a step further and see how the detail and summary records may look as the forensic accountant is working with them.

 Expenditures could be classified in hundreds of different ways.
 It is best to narrow down the categories, however.
 The financial expert must break the categories down far enough that the summed data is meaningful, but not so far that the number of categories is overwhelming.
+The categories used will be based on personal preference and the financial affidavit form used in the jurisdiction.

 Also included in this chapter: